sundevista/local-quotes/README.md

 ![demo](assets/demo.gif)

+## Purpose
+I started to create this plugin with only one idea — I wanted to see in my Index note quote, that reloads every day.
+I have a lot of quotes those written myself, so I wanted plugin that allows to create lists of quotes and simple way to insert them with specified interval, from seconds to years.

+You can create daily note, 'every minute' quote and everything that you need.
+For now quote need to reopen block quote for reload, I'm trying to find a way to solve it.

 ## Quote listing
 It's a simple way to collect your quotes.
 Just surround quote's author's name with `:::` and start to write the quotes below using list (unordered/ordered).
 Also,